jimbobbennett/StarWarsCopilot/4-call-tools/README.md

 1. Revert your `appsettings.json` to use the OpenAI model

-1. Comment out the code to initialize Foundry Local and create a client using the Foundry Local model

 1. Uncomment the code to use the `AzureOpenAIClient`

+1. Delete the code to initialize Foundry Local and create a client using the Foundry Local model, as well as the commented out code to use the `Azure.AI.Inference.ChatCompletionsClient`

 1. The GPT-41-mini model used here also doesn't know about Kay Vess.
 Try asking to see this: